 In the forested depths of eastern Congo lies Virunga National Park, one of the most bio-diverse places in the world and home to the last of the mountain gorillas.
 In this wild, but enchanted environment, a small and embattled team of park rangers protect this UNESCO world heritage site from armed militia, poachers and the dark forces struggling to control Congo's rich natural resources.
 When a rebel group declares war in May 2012, a new conflict threatens the lives and stability of everyone and everything they've worked so hard to protect.

 A tale of the Congo and the people who threaten it and those that protect it – this event will be hosted by Elizabeth Schmidt, Professor of History.

-March 22 - Time TBA - Senator Theatre
+March 30- Time 7 PM - Senator Theatre